zxc479773533/C-curriculum-design/README.md

 You can do `sh /bin/Clear.sh` to clear the database.
 Of course, you can also do it in GUI.

-More informations are in the README.md in /bin and /src.

 ## Features

 This system uses HTML5 GUI, relying on websocket protocol with a javascript client.